 So…back to the tattoo.

-After my second miscarriage, I was terrified that I would eventually forget my unborn children.
+After my second loss, I was terrified that I would one day forget my unborn children.
 That they would be lost in the passage of time and space.

 And I needed something that would be with me always.
-So, after a lot of thought, I put two tiny footprints on my left thigh.
-I knew, regardless of where I was or who I would become, that when I was 80 I would still think of those babies.
+So, after a lot of thought, I put two tiny footprints on my thigh.
+I knew, regardless of where I was or who I would become, that when I was eighty I would still think of those babies.

 However, I realize now that I will never forget those babies.
 Forgetting them would be like forgetting my own name.
 They are a part of me.
 Of my story.

 But a way of honoring them was what I needed.
 And in a way, I still need.